Video Game / The Space Adventure

 - Big Bad: Crystal Boy.

-- Bodyguard Babes: The cyborg executioners in Schultz prison.
+- Bodyguard Babes: Destroyer and Bomber, the cyborg executioners in Schultz's prison.

 - Male Gaze: Cobra comments on the appearance of some ladies he meets.